Quantum teleportation: Recent developments

 While quantum teleportation is in an infancy stage, there are many aspects pertaining to teleportation that scientists are working to better understand or improve the process that include:

 Higher dimensions

 Quantum teleportation can improve the errors associated with fault tolerant quantum computation via an arrangement of logic gates.
 Experiments by D. Gottesman and I. L. Chuang have determined that a "Clifford hierarchy" gate arrangement which acts to enhance protection against environmental errors.
 Overall, a higher threshold of error is allowed with the Clifford hierarchy as the sequence of gates requires less resources that are needed for computation.
 While the more gates that are used in a quantum computer create more noise, the gates arrangement and use of teleportation in logic transfer can reduce this noise as it calls for less "traffic" that is compiled in these quantum networks.
 The more qubits used for a quantum computer, the more levels are added to a gate arrangement, with the diagonalization of gate arrangement varying in degree.
 Higher dimension analysis involves the higher level gate arrangement of the Clifford hierarchy.

+Qudit (higher dimensional quantum states) teleportation was described by Louis et al.